CLARIAH/clariah-plus/docs/discussion_presentation.md

     well documented and facilitates interoperability?
 - **Environment compatibility** - Do the tools run on the same platform (OS/software ecosystem) and architecture?
 Can the interface of tool B be called from tool A?

-**Discussion Point #2**: I advocate a bottom-up focus; setting interoperability requirements at this lower level is a prerequisite for integrating tools/services in any higher-level workflow.
-We should focus more on the former than the latter.
+**Discussion Point #2**: I advocate to focus especially on this lower-level interoperability, as this is a prerequisite for integration in any higher-level workflow and will have most impact.
 I think the workflow group could play a role in defining common interfaces, environments and data exchange conventions.

 ## Pitfalls in building an infrastructure (1/1)